 Staying at Bayou Lagoon Park Resort in Malacca

-This is a great option if you are travelling with kids, as the complex comprises three 43 stories building housing Shores Residences, Swiss Garden Hotel and Resorts and a common shared kids pool area, infinity pools, a sky deck and plenty of kids attractions including kids jumping castle, aquarium and 3-D Virtual Reality experiences, all housed under the same roof.
+This is a great option if you are traveling with kids, as the complex comprises three 43 stories buildings housing Shores Residences, Swiss Garden Hotel and Resorts, and a common shared kids pool area, infinity pools, a sky deck, and plenty of kids attractions including kids jumping castle, aquarium and 3-D Virtual Reality experiences, all housed under the same roof.

 Enjoy Indian and continental Food at the pub on the ground floor called Rock Bottom.